ripudamn4298/word-representablity-checker/README.md

 Input the order you want to check; the code will make an output_order.txt file for the results.

 The input file contains all the nonisomorphic graphs separated by their order.

-## Refer to the report for more information